kognise/obsidian-aviation/FAR/Volume 3/I Airports/0161 Notice and approval of airport noise and access restrictions.md

 (*ii*) An analysis of the estimated noise impact of aircraft operations with and without the proposed restriction for the year the restriction is expected to be implemented, for a forecast timeframe after implementation, and for any other years critical to understanding the noise impact of the proposed restriction.
 The analysis of noise impact with and without the proposed restriction including:

-(*A*) Maps of the airport noise study area overlaid with noise contours as specified in §[[Volume 3/I Airports/0161 Notice and approval of airport noise and access restrictions.md#§161.9   Designation of noise description methods.|§161.9]] and 161.11 of this part;
+(*A*) Maps of the airport noise study area overlaid with noise contours as specified in [[Volume 3/I Airports/0161 Notice and approval of airport noise and access restrictions.md#§161.9   Designation of noise description methods.|§§161.9]] and 161.11 of this part;

 (*B*) The number of people and the noncompatible land uses within the airport noise study area with and without the proposed restriction for each year the noise restriction is analyzed;